-It’s not quite in Silicon Valley’s usual stratosphere, but it is noteworthy nonetheless: In 2018, investment in agricultural technology (agtech) startups totaled almost $7 billion.
-That’s a drop in the bucket compared to the $55.3 billion invested in new financial technology companies, but still a 44 percent increase over the previous year, and a huge jump from the $1.5 billion invested just five years before.
+It’s not quite in Silicon Valley’s usual stratosphere, but it is noteworthy nonetheless: In 2020, investment in agricultural food technology (agrifoodtech) startups totaled over $31 billion.
+That’s a small portion of the $55.3 billion invested in new financial technology companies, but still a eight-fold increase from 2012.

 Among the venture capital firms at the center of this activity—and partly responsible for it—is AgFunder, a San Francisco–based outfit that debuted in 2012 as a database and news curator for what was then a fledgling agtech venture capital marketplace.
-In 2017, AgFunder branched out and started its own venture fund, which today commands over $20 million in assets and boasts more than a dozen startups in its portfolio.
+In 2017, AgFunder branched out and started its own venture portfolio, which is now in its fourth funding cycle and looking to invest between $75 and $100 million.

 To get a sense of how agtech’s entrepreneurial landscape is affecting the future of farming, we asked Rob Leclerc, who cofounded AgFunder with his partner, Michael Dean, to offer some observations and insights from his experience.
 LeClerc, who has a Ph.D. in Computational Biology from Yale, chose to devote his energy to agricultural technology because “it was an industry with substance.
 When you think about the hierarchy of needs, food and agriculture sits at the critical bottom.”